saihem/Appointments/README.md

 # Appointments
 A Simple Appointments App

-To Run this App please follow the following steps
+To Run this App  go to the apointment_site directory and please follow the following steps:

 1. $virtualenv env
 2. $source env/bin/acvtivate